brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 The source of truth for the form model for reactive forms is defined in the component class.
 The form model is reflected in the template through directives provided by Angular reactive forms.

-Inject the `FormBuilder` class into the `CheckoutComponent` constructor and use the `FormBuilder#group()` method to create a form group with name and address.
+Use the `FormBuilder#group()` method to create a form group with name and address.

 <code-example header="src/app/checkout/checkout.component.ts (Form Builder)" path="getting-started/src/app/checkout/checkout.component.ts" region="formbuilder">
 </code-example>

 #### Populate list of cart items

-The `ngOnInit()` method in each component class is a lifecycle hook.
+The `ngOnInit()` method in  `CheckoutComponent` class is a lifecycle hook.
 The `ngOnInit()` method is called after the component is initialized.
-This initialization is after the constructor, but provides you a place to wire up initial logic for your component.
+This initialization is after the constructor, but provides you a place to perform additional logic for your component.
 Read more about this and other hooks in the [lifecycle hooks](guide/lifecycle-hooks) guide.

 In the `ngOnInit()` method, subscribe to the `CartService#getAll()` method to listen to a stream its values.
-When the stream outputs a value, you want to store the items with the `items` property in the component class.
+When the stream outputs a value, you want to store the items on the `items` property in the component class.

 <code-example header="src/app/checkout/checkout.component.ts (ngOnInit())" path="getting-started/src/app/checkout/checkout.component.ts" region="on-init">
 </code-example>